 - High Co-Pay Senate/Assembly Bill, Workers Compensation, and Rate Reviews

-- PTA Legislative Issues-NEW LAW RE: MANDATORY EDUCATION
+- PTA Legislative Issues-RE: MANDATORY EDUCATION

 - 2 Sections of Physical Therapy Law Regarding Supervision of PTAs

 - Legislative and Practice Links (NYS Education Department)

 - Limited Permit Rules Regarding Graduating PTAs